AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report Draft.md

 ## Experimental Methods
 ### Set-up
-1. Make sure the set up is throughly cleaned out and the stocks are replenished.
+1. Make sure the set up is throughly cleaned out and the stocks are replenished (see below under the Cleaning Procedure section for more details).
 Open the valves for the water supply as well as the wastewater tube.
 Fill the recirculator and tube settler with water by turning on the water pump, but keep the effluent turbidimeter closed.
 To speed up the process of filling up the apparatus with water, increase the RPM of the water pump.
 2. Once the apparatus is filled, pause the water pump, close the valve to the wastewater, and use a push pin to replace the influent turbidimeter outflow tube on the connection between the flocculator and influent turbidimeter.
 3. Turn on the water pump to the respective RPM for your experiment.
 Be sure to put the outflow tube of the influent turbidimeter in a container to collect the water that will be flowing through the influent turbidimeter.
 4. Turn on ProCoDA by going to process operations and select ON, make sure the clay pump stabilizes and does not constantly stay at 100 RPM.
 The clay pump must be set on EXT and going clockwise.
 Also, make sure that the ”1 rpm pump” and ”on off switch” are both OFF.
 See ProCoDA section below on how to turn those off.